 In 1927 the brothers split the territory with Goodloe operating the company for the 83 counties in the northern half of the state as Yancey Bros., Inc., and Earle operating out of Albany as the Yancey Tractor Company for the southern half of Georgia.
 Joining Earle in Albany as General Manager of Yancey Tractor was another brother, L.D.
 Yancey, the father of a future generation of Yancey brothers, Don and Goodloe III.

 In 1947, Yancey Bros., Inc. opened its first full-service product support branch in Augusta and adopted the current name of Yancey Bros.
 Co.
 Four years later Yancey Bros.
 Co. relocated to a 12-acre site at 1540 Northside Drive in Atlanta.
 In 1957 the company opened its second full-service product support branch in Macon.

-Don A. Yancey, a nephew of Goodloe, began his career in 1936 working for Earle and his father, L.D., as a salesman with the Yancey Tractor Co. in Albany.
-After serving as a Major in the U.S. Army during World War II, Don joined Goodloe at Yancey Bros.
-Co. in 1946 as a salesman and later as branch manager of the Augusta branch.
+Don A. Yancey, a nephew of Goodloe, began his career in 1936 with the Yancey Tractor Co. in Albany.
+After serving in the U.S. Army during World War II, Don joined Goodloe at Yancey Bros.
+Co. in 1946 and became President of Yancey Bros.
+Co. in 1959.

 Yancey Bros.
 Co. remains committed to learning more about its customers, offering equipment and support to keep up with their changing needs.
 Harmon S. Eberhard, the President of Caterpillar, Inc., wrote to Mr. Goodloe in 1958 with these words, “through these years, Yancey Bros.
 Co. has succeeded admirably in balancing its record of ‘seniority’ with an equally fine record of aggressiveness, vigor and growth — qualities often associated with a younger organization.
 If I could define in a few words the job awaiting the future generations of Yancey Bros.
 Co., I believe it is just that: to continue to combine the wisdom that comes from long experience in this business with a willingness to change and progress in keeping with the challenge of the future’s markets.”
 These words remain as true today as they did over fifty years ago.

 In 2014 Doug Oberhelman, CEO of Caterpillar, commented on Yancey’s service to Georgia by saying, “To imagine a company for 100 years, under the same ownership, with the same name, as successful as it’s been for 100 years, is nothing short of a miracle.
-It says an awful lot about the family and about it’s leadership.
+It says an awful lot about the family and about its leadership.
 So, I congratulate you all for being the oldest Dealer in the United States.”
 Chairman Oberhelman went on to say, “The relationship between Caterpillar and our Dealers has never been stronger.
 It’s a relationship that started really with Yancey Brothers back in 1914, when the two Yancey brothers came up to Peoria, took all of one year’s production of our old tractors, and the Dealer model began right there.”